Snow Retention FAQ

 Why do I need snow retention?

-What is the difference between a snow guard and a snow fence?A snow guard is a pad-like profile made out of various materials depending on cost and roof type (plastic, aluminum, copper, etc.).
+A snow guard is a pad-like profile made out of various materials (plastic, aluminum, copper, etc.).
+Rocky Mountain Snow Guards does not sell or recommend plastic snow guards as they tend to degrade over time.
 The snow guard is designed to create friction between the roof surface and the snow/ice sheet.
-Snow guards are a suitable application on virtually and roofing material.
-A snow fence on the other hand, is an actual aluminum fence that comes in various heights and have a varying number of bars depending on the project/owners preferences.
+Snow guards are a suitable application on virtually all roofing material.
+A snow fence on the other hand, is an actual aluminum fence that comes in various heights and has a varying number of bars depending on the project requirements and/or owner's preferences.
 The snow fence is designed to be a strong barrier for the snow to hold against.
-In some locations and in places of high concern, a combination of snow fencing and snow guards are necessary.
+In some locations and in places of high concern, a combination of snow fencing and snow guards may be necessary.

 How can I customize my system so it matches my roof?